The Davitt Awards

-Voting by Sisters in Crime members on the 2016 Davitt (Readers’ Choice) will close on Wednesday, 27 July 2016.
+Voting by Sisters in Crime members on the 2017 Davitt (Readers’ Choice) will close on Friday day, 28 July 2017.
 Members will be notified electronically to vote via Eventbrite or, in a few instances, by snailmail.
-Click here for a full list of the 77 books in contention.

 The awards are handsome carved polished wooded trophies featuring the front cover of the winning novel under perspex.
 No prize money is attached.

 The Davitts, named after Ellen Davitt, the author of Australia’s first mystery novel, Force and Fraud, in 1865, cost publishers nothing to enter.
 An e-book of Force and Fraud was published by Clan Destine Press in 2015 to mark its 150th anniversary.

 The judging panel for 2017 comprises Sisters in Crime national co-convenor, Michaela Lobb; former convenors Jacqui Horwood, Maggie Baron and Sylvia Loader; forensic specialist Debbie Stephen; and Readings Bookshop bookseller and writer, Deborah Crabtree.

 Best Adult Novel: Resurrection Bay (Echo Publishing) by Emma Viskic

 Best Young Adult Novel: Risk (Penguin Random House) by Fleur Ferris